lowtone/lowtone/db/records/README.md

 ## Create storage

-Creating a database table for a Record class can be done by calling `Record::__storageCreate()`.
+Creating a database table for a Record class can be done by calling `Record::__createStorage()`.
 This will create a `CREATE TABLE` query from the class's schema and execute it on the database.

 ```php
 Foo::__createStorage();